DevExpress/devextreme-demos/JSDemos/Demos/Charts/SideBySideStackedBar/description.md

 The [customizeLegend](/Documentation/ApiReference/UI_Components/dxChart/Configuration/legend/#customizeItems) function allows you to change the order, text, and visibility of legend items.
 In this demo, the **array.splice** method is used in the **customizeItems** function to sort the legend items.
 If you want to customize the legend's border, use properties collected in the [border](/Documentation/ApiReference/UI_Components/dxChart/Configuration/legend/border) object.

-To distribute all legend items between several columns (in a vertically-oriented legend) or rows (in a horizontally-oriented legend), set the [columnCount](/Documentation/ApiReference/UI_Components/dxChart/Configuration/legend/#columnCount) or [rowCount](/Documentation/ApiReference/UI_Components/dxChart/Configuration/legend/#rowCount) property respectively.
+To distribute all legend items between several columns (in a vertically-oriented legend) or rows (in a horizontally-oriented legend), specify the [columnCount](/Documentation/ApiReference/UI_Components/dxChart/Configuration/legend/#columnCount) or [rowCount](/Documentation/ApiReference/UI_Components/dxChart/Configuration/legend/#rowCount) property respectively.

 ### Configure Tooltips